en-joyer/lixya.com-webautomation/README.md

 # Automated Product Addition Selenium Code

 This project was created as part of the weekly project in QA Hunt.
-You can find the details in Turkish in the PDF.
+You can find the details in Turkish in the DOCX.

 This code utilizes the Selenium library to perform web browser automation.
 It navigates to a specific website, logs in with user credentials, and then searches for specific products and adds them to the cart.